-If you or your guest(s) require an auxiliary aid or service identified in the Americans with Disabilities Act, please contact Gena Smith at (803) 323-3290 (V/TTD) or visit the Services for Students with Disabilities web site for more information.
+If you or your guest(s) require an auxiliary aid or service identified in the Americans with Disabilities Act, please contact the Office of Accessibility at (803) 323-3290 (V/TTD) for more information.
 A sign language interpreter will be provided at the ceremony.

 Seating will be designated for guests, including the elderly, who may need special assistance.
 In an effort to ensure accessible seating for those who need it, we ask that only one family member accompany the person in the designated seating area.
 This will be enforced.
-These individuals should plan to arrive prior to 6:20 p.m., use the entrance for the disabled and proceed to the section for the disabled as directed by faculty marshals.
-If you have a disabled parking permit, please park your vehicle in the designated
+These individuals should plan to arrive to the coliseum at 6 p.m., use the entrance for the disabled and proceed to the section for the disabled as directed by faculty marshals.
+If you have a disabled parking permit, please park your vehicle in the designated area.

 Winthrop Class Ring